These buttons link to parts of the text below

 Server.Load is supplied with the Domino install CD.
 It is GUI based and provides some basic performance analysis data.
 Its simple to use, but just provides basic statistics.

-NSF_UPDATEODS is a notes.ini setting that has been introduced with Notes 8.5.2 and tells the client to update all databases to the latest ODS (On Disk Structure).
-The current ODS version is 51 and improves performance compared to its predecessor by 50%.
+NSF_UPDATEODS is a notes.ini setting that tells the client to update all databases to the latest ODS (On Disk Structure).
 This improves the client startup process and the process of opening local databases dramatically.
 Just add the following line to your notes.ini file.
 Where is your notes.ini?
 Well, it is usually located on your Notes programm directory.
 That is where your notes.exe resides.
 You should close Notes before you update your notes.ini!

 This stuff is about changing the NOTES.INI file to get better debugging information about problems.
 Some of the commands are undocumented, so you should probably not be using them without talking to Lotus Support.
 However, if you know what the options are, then you know what to discuss with them.
 If you